fenago/kubernetes-course/md/Lab_2.md

 -----------------------------------------------------

-In *Activity 1.01*, *Creating a Simple Page Count Application*, in the previous chapter, we built a web application called Pageview and connected it to a Redis backend datastore.
+In *Activity 1.01*, *Creating a Simple Page Count Application*, in the previous lab, we built a web application called Pageview and connected it to a Redis backend datastore.
 So, here is a question: without making any changes to the source code, can we migrate the Docker-based application to Kubernetes and enjoy Kubernetes\' benefits